-Participants and Procedure.
-Two-hundred, fifty-eight undergraduates participated in exchange for course credit; this sample was determined on the basis of our goal of collecting as much data as possible during one semester.
-Sixteen participants were excluded due to procedural errors, resulting in a final sample of 242 (69% women, $M{age} = 20.34$, SD = 2.74).
+Participants and procedure.
+Two hundred fifty-eight undergraduates participated in exchange for course credit; this sample was determined on the basis of our goal of collecting as much data as possible during one semester.
+Sixteen participants were excluded because of procedural errors, resulting in a final sample of 242 (69% women, $M{\rm age} = 20.34$ , SD = 2.74).
 A power analysis conducted after data collection was complete suggested that this sample size would provide greater than 80% power to detect a small-to-moderate effect.